neo4j/neo4j/packaging/web-visualization/README.txt

-This is the base folder for the neo4j web-visualization project.
+This is the base folder for the neo4j git bweb-visualization project.